How Trump Breaks With Clinton And Nixon On Governing While Under Investigation

 Clinton denied having had any manner of sexual contact with Lewinsky.
 He did so in a court deposition in January 1998 and later in front of TV cameras ("I did not have sex with that woman").
 He later performed linguistic gymnastics on the issue in testimony before a grand jury in August of that year.

-That eventually led to a damning report from Starr and his team, which recounted Clinton's affair with Lewinsky in steamy detail and also described his efforts to cover it up – including by encouraging staff to lie about what they had seen.
+That eventually led to a damning report from Starr and his team, which recounted Clinton's affair with Lewinsky in steamy detail and also described his efforts to cover it up – including by encouraging staffers to lie about what they had seen.

 All efforts to negotiate a mere reprimand or censure failed, and the House voted on impeachment articles in December.
 The case went to trial in the Senate the following month.
 But despite that chamber's Republican majority, the perjury charge got just 45 votes and the obstruction of justice charge failed on a 50-50 tie.
 It would have taken a two-thirds majority to remove Clinton from office.